davidboening/mp-fsm-eval/README.md

 ## Generate Docker Image
 `docker build -t mp-fsm-eval .`

-Can take up to 30m, on windows wsl2 seems to not free memory when using `RUN make -j 8` command.
+Can take up to 30m and multiple GB of RAM (6GB+).

+On windows wsl2 seems to not free RAM when using `RUN make -j 8` command.
 To free said memory close Docker and run `wsl shutdown`.

 ## Container Instructions